OpenTofu in Production: The First Year After the Fork

-OpenTofu forked Terraform in August 2023 after HashiCorp’s license change to BSL (non-OSI).
-Linux Foundation took governance, with AWS, GCP, Oracle, Datadog, and community backing.
-Reached GA as 1.6 in January 2024 and 1.7 in May 2024 brought first feature divergence.
+OpenTofu[1] forked Terraform in August 2023 after HashiCorp’s license change to BSL (non-OSI).
+Linux Foundation took governance, with AWS, GCP, Oracle, Datadog and the community backing.
+Reached GA as version 1.6 in January 2024, and 1.7 in May 2024 brought the first real feature divergence.
 Six months post-GA: stable drop-in replacement or diverging ecosystem?

 - Terraform configs work unchanged.